Wendy and Lucy: Plot

 A young woman, Wendy Carroll, is traveling to Alaska with her dog Lucy, where she hopes to find work at a cannery.
 They become stranded in Oregon when Wendy's car breaks down, and she lacks the funds to repair it.
 At a supermarket, she leaves Lucy outside while she attempts to shoplift dog food.
 After a meeting with the store clerk and the manager, Wendy is apprehended and taken to the police station.

 After paying a $50 fine, Wendy is released from police custody.
 She hurries to the grocery store, but Lucy is gone.
-After many failed efforts to find Lucy, with the help of Walgreens security guard, Wendy discovers that she has been taken to a dog pound and rehomed.
+After many failed efforts to find Lucy, with the help of a Walgreens security guard, Wendy discovers that she has been taken to a dog pound and rehomed.

-Wendy learns her car needs to be rebuilt and abandons it then goes to the home where Lucy lives.
-She tearfully promises to return and departs on a northbound train.
+Wendy learns that her car needs to be rebuilt and decides to abandon it.
+She goes to the home where Lucy lives and tearfully promises to return, departing on a northbound train.